bloominstituteoftechnology/node-db1-project/README.md

   - add 2 orders with you as the customer.
       - INSERT INTO Orders (CustomerID, EmployeeID, OrderDate, ShipperID) VALUES (92, 8, '2017-07-30', 2);
       - INSERT INTO Orders (CustomerID, EmployeeID, OrderDate, ShipperID) VALUES (92, 4, '2017-07-30', 1);
-  - delete all users that have no orders.
+  - delete all customers that have no orders.
+      - DELETE FROM Customers WHERE CustomerID NOT IN (SELECT CustomerID FROM Orders);

 Clicking the `Restore Database` in that page will repopulate the database with the original data and discard all changes you have made.